zopefoundation/z3c.wizard/src/z3c/wizard/README.txt

   >>> names
   ('person',)

-Now traverse to the step, update and render them:
+Now traverse to the step, update and render it:

   >>> personStep = obj.publishTraverse(request, names[0])
   >>> personStep.update()